 At the station and on the train

 Usually overhead, under your seat or between seats.
-Many long-distance trains have special luggage compartments.
+Oftentimes, long-distance trains have special luggage compartments on each coach.
 In any case, the luggage is brought on and off the train by yourself and will usually be stored nearby your seat.
 If you are traveling with a bike case or a bike, extra fees may apply.

-• Especially true for most stations in Italy, tickets for regional trains purchased at the station must usually be validated at one of the stamping machines before entering a platform, just like a subway ticket.
+- Especially true for most stations in Italy, tickets for regional trains purchased at the station must usually be validated at one of the stamping machines before entering a platform, just like a subway ticket.
 Do this before boarding the train, or, in some cases before entering the platform.
 Read more on this here.
-Mobile tickets are validated when issued.
-This means they are good for a certain time window on your designated travel day.

-• Make sure you’re in the right coach (first or second class) and, if you have a seat reservation, double-check you’re in the correct seat.
+- Make sure you’re in the right coach (coach number, first or second class) and, if you have a seat reservation, double-check you’re in the correct seat.